GM-Consult-Pty-Ltd/text_indexing/README.md

 The `InvertedIndex` is an interface for an inverted, positional zoned index on a collection of documents.

-The `InvertedIndex` exposes the `analyzer` field, a text analyser that extracts tokens from text.
+The `InvertedIndex` exposes the following fields:
+* `ITextAnalyzer analyzer` is the text analyser that extracts tokens from text;
+* `ZoneWeightMap zones` maps collection zone/field names to their relative weight in the index;
+* `int phraseLength` is the maximum length of phrases in the index vocabulary. `phraseLength` must be greater than 0 and increases the size of the index by a factor equal to `phraseLength`, so its value must be kept as small as is consistent with efficient and accurate retrieval; and
+* `Future<int> vocabularyLength` asynchronoulsy returns the number of entries in the index [Dictionary].

 The `InvertedIndex` exposes the following methods:
 * `getDictionary` Asynchronously retrieves a `Dictionary` for a collection of `Term`s from a `Dictionary` repository;